duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ![Tableau PostgreSQL](/images/guides/tableau/tableau-osx-jdbc.png)

-However, functionality will be missing such as MEDIAN and PERCENTILE aggregate functions.
+However, functionality will be missing such as `median` and `percentile` aggregate functions.
 To make the data source connection more compatible with the PostgreSQL dialect, please use the DuckDB taco connector as described below.